hosseinimh/ApiResource/README.md

 On the backend, I use `middlewares` to handle users accessing endpoint routes.

 #### Application state container
 Redux is an open-source JavaScript library for managing and centralizing application state.
-Redux is used for notifications, current user properties, current page the user is in, and so on.
+Redux is used for notifications, the current user properties, the current page the user is in, and so on.

 #### UI
 The project utilizes [coreui](https://coreui.io/) which is a free Bootstrap Admin Dashboard Template, and I made some changes to it.